Should You get a Border Terrier?

 2. Bedlington Terrier

 A Border Terrier chasing prey will not be stopped.
+Their prey drive is legendary, and their Houdini-like escape skills mean they’ll go to extreme lengths to pursue a squirrel, rabbit, or even a blowing leaf.
 Over or under obstacles, they are laser focused.
 No fence will stop them.
 They will dig-and your beautiful garden may be ruined.
 It is very important not to leave them unsupervised or off leash as many have chased small animals and have been hit by cars.

 Growing Up Border Terrier!